WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5b_AMR_RGI_MAGs.md

 This script contains the full workflow for the AMR analysis.
 Participants are encouraged to open it in RStudio and follow along step by step, running each section as we go through the session.

-What the input data includes:

-The dataset used in this script is a merged and pre-processed file, which contains:
+# Datasets used in this analysis

+In this RMarkdown, we will work with three datasets:
+1. AMR data for all MAGs
+course_data_2026/Module5b/output/rgi_main_all_HGM_April26.tsv
+2. Taxonomy data
+course_data_2026/Module5b/output/Taxonomy_Id_data (1).xlsx
+3. Participant metadata
+course_data_2026/Module5b/output/Bednarski_2025_cleaned_metadata_final.xlsx

+These datasets will be loaded, cleaned, and merged within the script to create a unified dataset for downstream analysis.

+# What the merged dataset contains

+After processing, the final dataset will include:

-MAG_ID – identifiers for metagenome-assembled genomes
+- MAG_ID – identifiers for metagenome-assembled genomes

-AMR gene annotations – derived from RGI/CARD outputs
+- AMR gene annotations – derived from RGI/CARD outputs

-Taxonomic classification – from domain to species level
+- Taxonomic classification – from domain to species level

-Health status metadata:
+- Health status metadata:

 SM = Severe Malaria